Starry-AXQG/Context-Menu-Icons/README.md

 ✨ Some preview images of display effects, all the menus have been correctly mapped with icons

 # 🚀 Announcement:

+If you are using Firefox v140 or Zen v1.14, please use the v1.5 branch.
+This branch has fixed the known issues.

 Now, it also supports usage on Firefox.（since mod v1.2.1)

 ---